ytkaczyk/gemini-mem0-streamlit/readme.md

         streamlit run app.py
         ```
     *   The application should open in your default web browser.
-    *   Create a user by entered an email address, password and clicking on `Sign Up`.
-If account creation email confirmaion was disabled in Supabase, the account is immediately available and can be used for logging in.
+    *   Create a user by entering an email address, password and clicking on `Sign Up`.
+If account creation email confirmation was disabled in Supabase, the account is immediately available and can be used for logging in.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>